CPR Introduction & Simple

 - 2. 2005 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.

 CPR is an organized approach to maintaining the vital functions of a person who has been rendered incapable of continuing those functions on their own.
 A simple overview of that process can be found in "CPR - The Simple View".
 For more in-depth information about performing this "death defying act," see "CPR In-Depth."
 Please remember that these pages are NOT designed to replace the "In-person Lecture," the "Real-time Question/Answer sessions," or the "Hands on Experience." of a CPR Class.
 The simplest description of CPR would be, "You blow in their mouth, and push on their heart."
-From that over simplistic concept, we need to answer some additional questions like, what is best hgh for men When,? or Where,? or How Many,? or How Hard?
+From that over simplistic concept, we need to answer some additional questions like, When? or Where,? or How Many,? or How Hard?

 Well when someone isn't breathing, you should breathe for them.
 And when they don't have a pulse (or are not showing any "signs of circulation,") you should "give" them a pulse (or circulate their blood.)